VerifyTests/Verify/docs/mdsource/dates.source.md

 snippet: AddExtraDatetimeFormat

+## Inline Dates

+Strings containing inline dates can also be scrubbed.
+There a equivalent APIs for `DateOnly`, `DateTime`, and `DateTimeOffset`.

+### Instance

+snippet: ScrubInlineDateTimesInstance

+### Fluent

+snippet: ScrubInlineDateTimesFluent

+### Globally

+snippet: ScrubInlineDateTimesGlobal

 ## Named Date and Times

 Specific date or times can be named.
 When any of those values are found, they will be matched with the corresponding name.